 DDE TRAINING

-The ISTD’s Level 4 DDE is an achievable and streamlined teaching qualification, which provides student teachers with a clear progression pathway to becoming an ISTD qualified teacher (either Licentiate or Level 6 Diploma in Dance Pedagogy), and an overall excellent introduction to a career in teaching dance.
-The contextual nature of the assessment will ensure that student teachers develop the practical skills and knowledge required to enter the teaching profession and to develop a sustainable career.
+The framework of the assessment ensures that student teachers develop the practical skills and knowledge required to enter the teaching profession, as well as to develop a sustainable career.
 In studying the DDE, candidates cover a breadth of material, leaving them fully qualified within their chosen dance genre.
+It lends itself to a blended learning approach combining classroom and studio delivery with online activities and assessment.

 Unit 1: Preparing for Safe Teaching (15 credits at Level 3)